isimmons/mosh-testing-react/README.md

 But it is just an annoyance now since I know what it is and where it comes from.
 Anything new that I do will be using the latest version which does not have this behavior.

 For ProductDetail I had to refactor the error message part because axios returns a different error.message than what we had logic for.
 In a real world app I would do more parsing of the error but this demonstrates the ease of refactoring with tests.

+### refactoring BrowerProductsPage test

+We did a lot of refactoring here and extracting out to functions.
+I need to come back and write more about it.
+But for now I'll say the one thing that threw me for a loop was when we moved the renderComponent function to the bottom of the file.
+My first thought is that this shouldn't work because it is an arrow function and should not be hoisted.
+After some thought, I think what is going on here is that the function is outside the test suite which puts it in the scope of the file.
+The file contents all get loaded and then the suite runs so the function is available for use inside the suite.
+I need to experiment around with a smaller test case to feel sure of this.